Nirmak/NextGenMusicPlayer/README.md

 - CLI-driven playback: load directories, start/stop music, navigate the queue, and inspect the playlist without leaving the terminal.
 - Flexible media sources: works with normal folders, `file://` URIs, and remote shares (e.g., SMB) through Gio.
 - AI track selection: optional integration with an Ollama model that receives playlist metadata, a configurable DJ persona (tuned to avoid episodic content), prioritises unplayed songs, and returns up to five matching tracks (first plays immediately, the rest enqueue).
+- Conversational DJ: ask questions or vibe-checks—the assistant can reply in plain text when no queue is needed.
 - Ad-hoc song queue: build a temporary play queue from the loaded library without losing the full playlist.
 - Live streaming of AI responses so you can watch progress instead of waiting on a blank terminal.
 - Automatic cataloguing: exports the loaded playlist to `playlist_catalog.txt` and stores recent selections in `playback_history.json`.